Filmography

 Purgatory (1999) Directed by Ulrich Edel / Starring Donnie Wahlberg

-Aside from movies, Billy the Kid was also portrayed in a handful of TV show series such as Tall Man, Colt .45, Maverick, and others.
+Aside from movies, Billy the Kid was also portrayed in a handful of TV show series such as Tall Man, Colt .45, Maverick, Stories of the Centuries, and others.
+Billy the Kid was also portrayed in cartoons, such as Deputy Dawg, Lucky Luke, and The Simpsons.

 The Best and the Worst of Billy the Kid movies